ory/hydra/README.md

-The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **Ory OAuth2 & Open ID** is powered by the Ory Hydra open source identity server, and it's API-compatible.
+The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services. **Ory OAuth2 & Open ID** is powered by the Ory Hydra open source OAuth2/OIDC server, and it's API-compatible.

 The Ory Network provides the infrastructure for modern end-to-end security: